seglo/kafka-lag-exporter/README.md

 ### Labels

 Each metric may include the following labels when reported.
+If you define the labels property for Configuration of a cluster then those labels will also be included.

 * `cluster_name` - Either the statically defined Kafka cluster name, or the metadata.name of the Strimzi Kafka cluster that was discovered with the Strimzi auto discovery feature.
 * `topic` - The Kafka topic.